 Like every true legal order, the Community legal order provides a self-contained system of legal protection to deal with disputes concerning Community law and to ensure its implementation.
-The focal point of this system is the Court of Justice of the European Communities.
-It is the supreme and at the same time the only judicial authority empowered to determine all questions of Community law.
+The focal point of this system. is the Court of Justice of the European Communities and the associated Court of First Instance.
+It is the supreme and, at the same time, the only judicial authority empowered to determine all questions of Community law.
 Its general task is described in the founding treaties as being to 'ensure that in the interpretation and application of this Treaty the law is observed'.
-(See Article 164 EEC Treaty, Article 136 Euratom Treaty, Article 31 ECSC Treaty.)
+(See Article 164 EEC, Article 136 Euratom, Article 31 ECSC.)
 The Court's duties are extremely wide-ranging.
-First, it acts in an advisory capacity: it can deliver opinions on conventions which the Community intends to conclude with States or international organizations.
+First, it acts in an advisory capacity: it can deliver opinions on conventions the Community intends to conclude with States or international organizations.
 These opinions are legally binding.
-Of increasingly greater importance, however, are its functions as a judicial body.
-They embrace the following types of proceedings:

-- (i) Actions against States which fail to fulfil their obligations under the treaties or under Community law.
-Such actions may be initiated either by the Commission or by a Member State; in practice it is usually the Commission that takes the initiative.
+Of much greater importance, however, are its functions as a judicial body.
+They embrace the following types of proceedings: (i) Actions against States that fail to fulfil their obligations under the treaties or under Community law.
+Such actions may be initiated either by the Commission or by another Member State; in practice it is usually the Commission that takes the initiative.
 The Court examines the case and decides whether there is an infringement of the treaty.
-If it finds that an infringement to the treaty has occurred the State is bound to take immediate steps to comply with the Court's judgment. - (ii) In the context of the Court's jurisdiction to examine the validity of the acts of the Community institutions, an action may be brought on the ground of failure to act or for the annulment of action taken by those institutions.
-Actions on the ground of failure to act may be brought against the Council and the Commission if those institutions have failed to take decisions which are mandatory under the treaty or under a legal instrument based on the treaty.
+If it finds that an infringement has occurred the State is bound to take immediate steps to comply with the Court's judgment. (ii) In the context of the Court's jurisdiction to examine the validity of the acts of the Community institutions, an action may be brought on the ground of failure to act or for the annulment of action taken by an institution.
+Actions on the ground of failure to act may be brought against the Council or the Commission if either institution fails to take a decision that is mandatory under the treaty or under a legal instrument based on the treaty. (iii) Actions concerning disputes involving the non-contractual liability of the Community. (iv) Proceedings seeking a review of the fines the Commission is permitted to impose in the case of certain infringements of Community law.
+In these cases the Court acts as a court of appeal which has the right either to annul the fines or to increase or reduce them.